OldUnreal/UnrealTournamentPatches/README.md

 Our official patch releases can be found on the [Releases Page](https://github.com/OldUnreal/UnrealTournamentPatches/releases).
 If you are a regular player or if you want to play online, then please use official releases only.

-Our official Windows and Linux releases are distributed as file archives.
+Our official **Windows** and **Linux** releases are distributed as file archives.
 They are meant to be unpacked **on top of an existing installation** of Unreal Tournament.
 If you want to test out our patches, but maintain the possibility to uninstall them, we strongly urge you to create a backup of your entire UT folder before installing the patch.

 The macOS version of our patch comes as an application bundle.
 You should drag this bundle into your applications library.
-If you're installing our macOS patch for the first time, you will also need to copy the data files from an existing UT installation into the bundle.
-You can do this by right clicking the bundle in Finder and by selecting the "Show Package Contents" option.
-Next, you should navigate to the Contents>MacOS folder.
-Finally, you should drag the Maps, Sounds, Textures, and Music folders from an existing UT installation into this folder.
+If you're installing our macOS patch for the first time, you will also need to copy the data files from an existing UT installation into your Application Support Library.
+To install the data files, you need to do the following:
+1. Open a new Finder window
+2. Press ⇧⌘G to bring up the "Go to folder:" dialog
+3. Enter "~/Library/Application Support/" (without the quotes!) in the edit box and click ok
+4. Within the ~/Library/Application Support/ folder, create a new folder called "Unreal Tournament" (without the quotes!)
+5. Copy the Maps, Sounds, Textures, and Music folders from your existing UT installation into the folder you've just created
+6. Go into the Textures folder and delete the LadderFonts.utx and UWindowFonts.utx files

+After installing the data files, you should be able to launch the UnrealTournament app!

 ## System Requirements